So you’ve done all your research and officially decided that you want to buy a metal roof for your home or business.

 - Who is my contact during the installation?

 - Will you need access to my home throughout the installation?

 - Does your bid/quote entail using the manufacturer’s standard details?
 If not, why?

 - Why are you recommending this roof system?
 How will it work with my roof characteristics?

 - What are the potential problem areas with my installation?

 - How do you plan to address these?
-What are my options and how will it affect the price?
+What are my options?
+How will it affect the price?

 - Will the manufacturer offer assistance and troubleshooting?

 Any time you’re shopping around for a high-price item with many different add-ons and options, you should always get more than one quote or bid on an item.
-So after you’ve met with the contractors, been given information, and asked a lot of questions, pick out a few contractors that you would feel comfortable getting quotes/bids from.
+So after you’ve met with the contractors, gone over product information, and asked a lot of questions, pick out a few contractors that you would feel comfortable getting quotes/bids from.